EmaroLab/OWL-ROSPlan/README.md

 + OWL-ROSPlan currently does not support Esterel Planning
 + OWL-ROSPlan default planner is [Probe](http://www.ai.upf.edu/software/probe-classical-planner)
-+ OWL-ROSPlan allows to define into the ontology a resoning mechanism for goal inference, this required the addition of a new topic for the  gui.
++ OWL-ROSPlan allows to define into the ontology a resoning mechanism for goal inference, this required the addition of a new topic for the GUI.
 More on this in the next section.
-+ Light modifications to the rqt gui to improve readability and reflect other changes.
++ Light modifications to the rqt GUI to improve readability and reflect other changes.

 Codewise, most functional modifications are in the ```rosplan_knowledge_base``` package. ```rosplan_planning_system``` has beed modified only to support Probe call and plan parsing, but it is otherwise unchanged.